By default, the bot uses

 cc!tag [tag name...]Displays the current version of specified tag.
 If the tag is not found, it displays 5 closest suggestions instead.

-cc!tag create <name> <contents...>Creates a new tag with specified name and contents.
-By default, the tag will be hidden from default listing.
+cc!tag create <type> <name> <contents...>Creates a new tag with specified type, name and contents.
+Type can be either guild or channel.

 cc!tag delete <name...>Deletes the specified tag.
 This command requires that you own the tag.

 cc!tag force_delete <name...>Moderator version of the above.
-It can delete any tag for current channel.
+It can delete any tag.
 This requires you have manage channel permissions.

 cc!tag edit <name> <new contents...>Edits a specified tag, replacing its contents with the ones specified.
 This command requires that you own the tag.

 cc!tag force_edit <name> <new contents...>Moderator version of the above.
-It can edit any tag for current channel.
+It can edit any tag.
 This requires you have manage channel permissions.

 cc!tag history <name...>Views edit history for a given tag.